Mtanaka77/Debian_v.s._AlmaLinux_OSs/README.md

 it is necessary to install the OpenBLAS and Scalapack packages.
 For OpenBLAS, it is straight forward after a while.

-However, for Scalapack, the installation must go a different way than CentOS. scalapach-2.2.0 is downloaded and expanded.
-At the BLACS/SRC directory, one does $ make, and mpif90 is done automatically.
+However, the installation of Scalapack must go in a different way than CentOS.
+The scalapach-2.2.0 file is downloaded and expanded.
+At the BLACS/SRC directory, one must type $ make (no option), and mpif90 is done automatically.
 The same for PBLACS/SRC, but for SRC, one must give -fallow-argument-mismatch at Makefile's $(FC) line, and type $ make -k.
-The TOOLS is just $ make.
+The TOOLS directory is just $ make.

 The arch.make file for the MPI case mpifort is the following (the upper half of the arch.make):